Real Life. Real Opera. Real Loud.

 Spring Mainstage Production

-For these auditions, students should bring three to five selections in contrasting styles and languages.
+For these auditions, students should bring two selections in contrasting styles and languages.
 An accompanist is provided.

 We prefer that you select arias, but art songs are also acceptable if you are a younger student who does not have that much aria repertoire prepared.